 Cardinal Innovations Healthcare Solutions: 1-800-939-5911

-Counties served: Alamance, Cabarrus, Caswell, Chatham, Davidson, Franklin, Granville, Halifax, Mecklenburg, Orange, Person, Rowan, Stanly, Union, Vance and Warren
+Counties served: Alamance, Cabarrus, Caswell, Chatham, Davidson, Davie, Forsyth, Franklin, Granville, Halifax, Mecklenburg, Orange, Person, Rockingham, Rowan, Stanly, Stokes, Union, Vance, and Warren

-Counties Served: Bladen, Columbus, Duplin, Edgecombe, Green, Lenoir, Nash, Robeson, Sampson, Scotland, Wayne, and Wilson
+Counties Served: Bladen, Columbus, Duplin, Edgecombe, Greene, Lenoir, Nash, Robeson, Sampson, Scotland, Wayne, and Wilson

 Partners Behavioral Health Management: 1-888-235-4673

 Counties Served: Burke, Catawba, Cleveland, Gaston, Iredell, Lincoln, Surry, and Yadkin

 Counties Served: Anson, Guilford, Harnett, Hoke, Lee, Montgomery, Moore, Randolph, and Richmond

 Trillium Health Resources: 1-877-685-2415